BrainJarOrg/battleships/README.md

     {
         "cmd": "move",              // for less user-friendly languages

-        // an array representing the the sequence of moves and results (see below) "moves": ["0001", "1003", "1113", ...],
+        // an array representing the sequence of moves and results (see below) "moves": ["0001", "1003", "1113", ...],

         // for your convenience, we also suply the following data